 Adrian is also committed to challenging the status quo through diversity and inclusion initiatives and outreach.
 Knowing that the best type of leadership is one where all voices are welcomed, cherished, and heard, he has been at the forefront of efforts to recruit students from diverse backgrounds to Penn Medicine.
 His commitment to ensuring inclusion and diversity led him to become a co-chair for the Diversity and Inclusion Committee of the 2017 Philadelphia March for Science.
 As co-chair, Adrian helped ensure representation of people from all backgrounds, including speakers at the march.

 Leading the Penn Science Policy and Diplomacy Group, a group dedicated to creating and expanding opportunities in Policy and Diplomacy for scientists at Penn, Adrian become involved in federal and local politics.
-In this capacity, Adrian advocated before members of Congress in Washington, DC to advocate for student rights, fight against the tax overhaul and to push for sensible on campus sexual harassment policies for educational institutions all over the country.
+In this capacity, Adrian advocated before members of Congress in Washington, DC for student rights, fought against the tax overhaul, and pushed for sensible on campus sexual harassment policies for educational institutions all over the country.
 He also served as a policy analyst for US Congressional Candidate, Dr. Molly Sheehan, for whom he did policy research on immigration in Philadelphia and H-1B visa programs and healthcare reform.

 Adrian is a working-class “PhillyRican” committed to fighting for and with Philadelphians.
 To his family and friends, he’s a passionate, energetic, and hard-working person who has always set up to do what is right.
 To his colleagues, he’s Dr. Rivera-Reyes, a published cancer biologist.
 To the residents of Philadelphia, he is Adrian.